Assignment 5: Word Game Part 2: Addictive Word Game

 Note: This assignment will be VERY time consuming for those completely new to Android, and especially for those also brushing up on Java.
 Please start early!

 The purpose of this assignment is to help you learn more of the basics of creating Android apps and to move you towards an interesting project.
-To make that simpler, you are starting with the Ultimate Tic Tac Toe (UTTT) example from your textbook and turning it into a different, fully-functional, addictive word game that we will call Scraggle (Scrambled Boggle).
-Scraggle will be an unusual twist on the famous games of word scrambles, Boggle and Scrabble.
+To make that simpler, you are starting with the Sudoku example from your textbook and turning it into a different, fully-functional, addictive word game that we will call WordFade.
+WordFade will be an unusual twist on a game called Bananagrams, which is itself a variation on Scrabble (see http://www.marblesthebrainstore.com/files/rules/Bananagrams_Rules.pdf and http://www.wikihow.com/Play-Bananagrams).

-The UTTT game is similar to your new game in some respects.
+The Sudoku game is similar to your new game in some respects.

-All the basic components that you need to create a Scraggle game are in your prior Dictionary assignment or used in the UTTT game, such as use of views and fragments and basic GUI components.
-Your goal is to study the UTTT code (reading the chapters in the text related to it) and figure out how to modify the UTTT game into a functioning single-player Scraggle game.
-The game can have a simple look and feel, but it needs to work robustly and demonstrate you have thought not only about coding design, but also UI design.
+All the basic components that you need to create a WordFade game are in your prior Dictionary assignment or used in the Sudoku game, such as use of 2d graphics.
+Your goal is to study the Sudoku code (reading the chapters in the text related to it) and figure out how to modify the Sudoku game into a functioning single-player WordFade game.
+The game can have a simple look and feel, but it needs to work robustly.

-Now, you need to consider Scraggle and it's unique gameplay.
-Scraggle is not a game that exists today, at least to our knowledge (if you find a variation of this game on an app store, please let us know).
-Scraggle is Boggle, but with an UTTT special twist.
+Now, you need to consider WordFade and it's unique gameplay.
+WordFade is not a game that exists today, at least to our knowledge (if you find a variation of this game on an app store, please let us know).
+WordFade is Bananagrams, but with a special twist, which is that once a valid word is placed on the board, the word will gradually fade away.
+When the word completely fades away, it is gone from the board forever.
+Here are the rules you must have.
+Note that you will have to fill in the details with your own design.

 Your game must have the following: